martihag/martihag.github.io/_posts/2016-06-10-getting-started-with-sktilemaps.markdown

 Now you can easily create a tile set with these newly imported resources.
 Simply select the type of tile set you want, and drag the respective images into their place.

 **Tip**: Right-click -> New and 8-Way Adjacency Group to get the template for a complete tile set with corners, edges, middlepieces and the whole shebang.

-*Due to Apple's policy with beta software, I cannot share screenshots of this process.
-This post will be updated once NDA is lifted.*

 [Toen's Medieval Strategy v.1.0]: https://toen.itch.io/toens-medieval-strategy
 [brew]: http://brew.sh